PandaCoderSchool/Job4Students/README.md

 ### For Companies:
 - Payment method for companies: bank card, bank account or cash
 - Currency for payments.

+### For Companies:
+- Must input Business License number to be qualified.
+- Can post jobs.
+- Can post expectations, requirements for students.
+- Can search database to select students.
+- Will pay for application and services to get premium access into database.

 ### For Schools, Colleges, Universities:
 - Review expectations from Student.